Pacifier25/Breast_cancer-/README.md

 # Breast Cancer Detector <img src="https://github.com/user-attachments/assets/d3d84ba3-55d0-4f1d-80f4-812ff1da65e9" width="20" height="20">

+---

 ## 🌟 Overview
-The **Breast Cancer Detector** is an AI-powered tool that analyzes histopathological images to classify whether cancer is present or not.
-This project uses deep learning techniques to deliver highly accurate predictions, making it a valuable tool in early detection and treatment planning.
+The **Breast Cancer Detector** is an AI-powered tool designed to analyze histopathological images and classify whether cancer is present or not.
+This project leverages deep learning techniques to deliver highly accurate predictions, making it a valuable tool for early detection and treatment planning.

 ---